BMFI/Tor-browser-with-patch-installed/README.md

 Puzzle and mystery?
 Someone said your antiviruse can not detect the worm or any cookies, so the worm is encrypted.
 I heard another say, we know the worm was loaded on in France.
 Many have warned antivirus software made befor 2005 is no longer effective and soon your modern antivirus sofware will not work.
 Whats is the backdoor?
 Puzzle and mystery?
 How do they get in through Tor?
-My best guess is it is not just Tor, but any automatic updates.
+My best guess, it is not just Tor, but any automatic updates.
 I would advise disable all automatic updates for all browsers and any third party companies or any Technical company.So, makes the back door open to anyone good or bad and wireless attachs as well.
 Remember disable all automatic updates and in all browsers and trust no one.
 There is also a social engineering attack going around on Microsoft Edge, claims your "computer was just infected and do not close the browser or shut off your machine and call the 1-800" or the phone number provided, so when they answer they claim to be Microsoft and want your credit card number , so to pay them to repair your comptuter.
 It is, based on my experiance, a social engineering attach and hoax, so they try to get your credit card information, so they can be paid at your loss.